 Beamagine is a company based in Greater Barcelona that develops solid-state lidar sensors with unprecedented performance in terms of image resolution, range and frame rate.
-Such a singular performance figure fulfills the most demanding maritime applications related to detection of small objects (buoys, rocks, small vessels, etc.) in real time, a feature mandatory for a safe and reliable autonomous navigation.
-The solid-sate approach avoids any mechanical moving elements, which guarantees long-term stability, immunity to vibrations and robustness.
-In addition, Beamagine's patented approach allows a direct fusion between 3D data and an additional imaging mode (RGB, polarimetric, SWIR, etc.) without parallax error.
-This feature provide unmatched capabilities for environment perception and navigation.
-Beamagine's devices are ready for produciton and volume scaling.
+Such a singular performance figure fulfills the most demanding maritime applications related to the detection of small objects (buoys, rocks, small vessels, etc) in real time; a feature mandatory for a safe and reliable autonomous navigation.
+The solid-sate approach avoids any mechanical moving elements, which guarantees long-term stability, immunity to vibrations, and robustness.
+In addition, Beamagine's patented approach allows a direct fusion between 3D data and an additional imaging mode (RGB, polarimetric, SWIR, etc) without parallax error.
+This feature provides unmatched capabilities for environment perception and navigation.
+Beamagine's devices are ready for production and volume scaling.

 Buffalo Automation is an AI startup that provides advanced computer systems, which include autonomous navigation, situational awareness, decision support, remote monitoring, data analytics and cloud-based fleet management platforms.

 Ship operators have been leveraging these products to increase safety and improve efficiency in their North American lake freighter fleets since 2015.